 But don’t over-commit yourself, you’re more likely to stick to your new habit if you start with achievable goals.
 You could aim to fit in one or two sessions of exercise per week and go from there.

 And if you already have a regular exercise habit, then maybe you could try out something new.
 If you’re a big fan of cardio, maybe try resistance exercise like lifting weights or a Pilates class.
-If your local gym is closed, you could look online for classes or try a DVD.
+If your local gym is closed, you could look online for classes or try a DVD, or look for places nearby where you can get out for a walk.

 The main thing is to pick exercise that you enjoy, which doesn’t have to mean hitting the gym or pounding the pavements.
 You might prefer to try a Zumba class, go swimming or try something totally new like rock climbing!